felipeZ/felipeZ/README.md

 ## About me

 My name is Felipe Zapata and I work as a software engineer at the [Netherlands eScience Center](https://www.esciencecenter.nl/).
-I am a curious scientific-minded software developer with a strong conviction that perseverance, teamwork and a considerable amount of luck 🍀 are the ingredients behind succcesful projects.
+I am a curious scientific-minded software developer with a strong conviction that perseverance, teamwork, and a considerable amount of luck 🍀 are the ingredients behind successful projects.
 BTW, I happen to have a Ph.D. in computational chemistry, during which I spent most of the time coding things like [Haskell ab initio](https://github.com/felipeZ/Haskell-abinitio) instead of reading papers.

 I am also a polyglot programmer: Python, Rust, C++, Haskell and if you pay me a lot Fortran.